Implementing Change, Advancing Care for Women’s Mental Health

 April 14, 2012

-With approximately 25% of the patients admitted into the Klarman Eating Disorders Center having a co-occurring substance abuse issue, Esther Dechant, MD, medical director for the program, recognized a significant need to treat both the eating disorder and the substance abuse simultaneously—a course that is not typically taken.
+With approximately 25% of the patients admitted into the Klarman Eating Disorders Center having a co-occurring substance misuse issue, Esther Dechant, MD, medical director for the program, recognized a significant need to treat both the eating disorder and the substance addiction simultaneously—a course that is not typically taken.

 Esther Dechant, MD